·14 min read

 1. Vugola AI — Best overall Opus Clip alternative

 I built Vugola in 2025 after running into every gap above on my own podcast workflow.
 The pitch: clipping, captions, and scheduling in one $14/month subscription.
-Upload a long video or paste a YouTube URL, our proprietary AI pipeline finds the best moments and ranks them by virality score, captions in 99 languages render automatically, face tracking handles multi-speaker reframing, and scheduling pushes clips to 8+ platforms from inside the editor.
+Upload a long video or paste a YouTube URL, our proprietary AI pipeline finds the best moments and ranks them by virality score, captions in 99 languages render automatically, face tracking handles multi-speaker reframing, and scheduling currently reaches five live destinations (Instagram, Facebook, and Threads are temporarily unavailable) from inside the editor.

 Best for: solo podcasters and creators publishing 3+ clips per week who want one tool, one price, and zero context-switching.